xrdocs/ncs5500/_tutorials/ncs5500-fib-scale-test.md

 To configure it on systems with Jericho+ and eTCAM, you don't need to enable any specific hw-module profile, which is not the case for other types of NCS5500.
 More details in:
 [https://xrdocs.io/ncs5500/tutorials/ncs5500-urpf/](https://xrdocs.io/ncs5500/tutorials/ncs5500-urpf/)

-We apply URPF on two interfaces and it does have any impact.
+We apply URPF on two interfaces and it does not have any impact.

 <div class="highlighter-rouge">
 <pre class="highlight">